 To conclude, we saw pronounced temporal variations in DOC export from the Hinterer Schachtenbach catchment during our one-year study period.
 As has been observed elsewhere, DOC showed a chemodynamic behavior with a positive relation to discharge.
-Hence, precipitation regime and catchment wetness, both governing hydrological connectivity and runoff responses, were important factors for DOC export. the most important factor for DOC export was precipitation and, with that, discharge.
-Precipitation and subsequent-Resulting runoff events contributed substantially to DOC release within short times.
+Hence, the most important factor for DOC export was precipitation and, with that, discharge.
+Precipitation and

+- 330 subsequent runoff events contributed substantially to DOC release within short times.
 After normalizing DOC export with runoff, the hydrological period of autumn, after a dry summer period, showed the highest DOC release, caused by the often-missing hydrological connectivity in the preceding summer period and a subsequent accumulation of DOC in the soils of the catchment.
 The hydrological periods of summer, winter and snowmelt exhibited low flow-weighted DOC export, driven by the interplay between runoff generated and available DOC pool that can be mobilized.
-The DOC production in a catchment, in turn, is influenced by temperature and the organic matter from vegetation available for decomposition.
+The DOC production in a catchment, - in turn, is influenced by temperature and the organic matter from vegetation available for decomposition.